 Selling your bike doesn't have to be complicated and stressful.
 By doing a bit of preparation and by taking note of the following simple step-by-step guide, you can avoid some of the pitfalls that some sellers walk into.

-There are a few basic steps to take which will hopefully lead you holding a bundle of cash waving goodbye to your bike as the new owner draws out of your road and round the corner.
+There are a few basic steps to take which will hopefully lead to you holding a bundle of cash waving goodbye to your bike as the new owner rides out of your road and round the corner.

 See below for some useful advice and tips on selling your bike.